unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/CustomSort/Readme.md

 1. Create a subfolder for the output that is created every run to keep it structured

-2. Add customSortV6.sh to cronjob every 10 minutes
+2. Add customSort.sh to cronjob every 10 minutes

 3. Write an efficient cronjob that detects whether taskwarrior has been changed by user w.r.t. previous state/minute, to prevent unnecessary running of: